medhavisinha/COVID-19-Resources/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 There are many websites available on the internet regarding Covid-19 and the resources, however, we didn't find one that really covered hospitals and resources in Mumbai and Suburban Mumbai region at one place.
-Therefore, we wanted to created this project in order to provide people with everything they need during this pandemic period at once place- beds, vaccines, oxygen tanks etc.
+Therefore, we wanted to create this project in order to provide people with everything they need during this pandemic period at once place- beds, vaccines, oxygen tanks etc.

  The top features in our project are:
 * You can view the availability of hospitals with one single click.